kymeria/dropout/README.md

 ## Notes

-Carefully consider whether this pattern is necessary for your use case.
+Dropout (as defer-drop) is not a silver bullet.
+Sending the value to another thread is costly and it may be counter productive.
-Like all worker-thread abstractions, sending the value to a separate thread comes with its own costs, so it should only be done if performance profiling indicates that it's a performance gain.
+Always do som performance profiling before using such crates.

-Dropped values are enqueued in an unbounded channel to be consumed by dropping thread; if you produce more garbage than the thread can handle, this will cause unbounded memory consumption.
+Dropped values are enqueued in an unbounded channel to be consumed by dropping thread; if you produce more values than the thread can handle, this will cause unbounded memory consumption.
 There is currently no way for the thread to signal or block if it is overwhelmed.